velvet117/DiningTipper/README.md

 * The formatting took way more time than building the functionality of the app.
 * Need a better structure of the code on Appearance/Styling that shouldn't be repeated in both View Controllers
 * Submission process
+* XCode 8 update and Swift 3 modifications

 ## License